 In-depth and follow-up

 You can also book longer courses, or get follow-up training in specific skills.
-I can provide ongoing support and advice online through Google Hangouts.
+I can provide ongoing support, written feedback and suggestions on your filmmaking, and online advice through Google Hangouts.

-If you’d like to discuss your training needs or book a course please get in touch.
+Please get in touch to discuss your needs or book a course.